Achteraanzijde van studenten in wit

 Open source software allows programmers worldwide to collaborate on the code of a particular product.
 Through GitHub, that new code spreads super fast in both the profit and non-profit sectors.
 That idea inspired medical lecturer Stijn Bos.
 Can we set up a similar community for medicine education, with open and online educational resources and where users and publishers build on each other's work?

-That became SOLGEN, which stands for Collaborating Open Educational Resources in Medicine Education.
-During his internships, Stijn Bos was in the OR and the surgeon wanted to show him a picture of a liver during surgery.
-The only suitable thing they found was a black-and-white image from a very old atlas.
-Bos: "I thought: why is it so difficult to find a good picture online?
-Shouldn't that be much easier?"
-It marked the start of project Tulip, which focused on creating educational resources online in the field of internal medicine.
-He recruited medical specialists, general practitioners, providers of (closed) educational resources and students to jointly shape a new online learning method for internal medicine.
-Existing educational resources were put online and content was added.
-The whole thing was made openly available free of charge under the CC-BY 4.0 licence to medical students worldwide, without login and without hassle with copyrights.
+That became SOLGEN, which stands for Samenwerkende Open Leermaterialen Geneeskundeonderwijs (Collaborative Open Learning Materials for Medical Education).
+During his residency, Stijn Bos was in the operating theatre and the surgeon wanted to show him a picture of a liver during the operation.
+The only suitable image they could find was a black and white image from an ancient atlas.
+Bos: ‘I thought: why is it so difficult to find a good image online?
+Shouldn't that be much easier?’
+It marked the start of Project Tulip, which focused on creating online learning materials in the field of internal medicine.
+He recruited medical specialists, general practitioners, providers of (closed) learning materials and students to jointly design a new online learning method for internal medicine.
+Existing learning materials were put online and content was added.
+The entire collection was made freely available under the CC-BY 4.0 licence to medical students worldwide, without the need to log in and without any copyright issues.

 E-learning library